KazWolfe/XIVDeck/README.md

 > **Caution:** This plugin, in its current state, is nowhere near done.
 While certain core
 > functionality *appears* to work, there are currently very few safety checks and even fewer
 > considerations to "doing things right."
 While this plugin can be compiled and used, extreme
-> caution is recommended until official binaries and distribution packages are made available.
+> caution is recommended until a full release has been published.
 >
 > By using this plugin (especially in its current state) you understand that you are at risk
 > of being banned from the game by Square Enix, or worse.
 I am not responsible if your Miqo'te